 New German Centreback For Arsenal?

-Defence, it’s a contentious subject for Arsenal supporters and divides us almost as much as we are divided by our opinions on Wenger (I’m going to pretend there isn’t a middle ground as those that occupy that middle ground, like me, tend to get blasted by both sides).
+Defence, it’s a contentious subject for Arsenal supporters and divides us almost as much as we are divided by our opinions on Wenger (I’m going to pretend there isn’t a middle ground as those who occupy that middle ground, like me, tend to get blasted by both sides).

 Some say that this is the worst Arsenal defence they’ve ever seen and put the fact that Arsenal has the 4th best defence in the league and the best away defence in the league down to how poor the league is.
 Others say that this is a result of better defensive drills and more work on the training pitch thanks to assistant manager Steve Bould.